wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 *   \[Repealed\]

-    Section 47: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 47: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 48 Search of records of Registrar

 *   \[Repealed\]

-    Section 48: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 48: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 49 Search of records of Registrar-General

 *   \[Repealed\]

-    Section 49: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 49: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 49A Disclosure of information to Department of Social Welfare

 *   \[Repealed\]

-    Section 49A: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 49A: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 49B Registrar-General may authorise access to information

 *   \[Repealed\]

-    Section 49B: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 49B: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 49C Limitations on access

 *   \[Repealed\]

-    Section 49C: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 49C: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 49D Health or demographic research or collection of statistics

 *   \[Repealed\]

-    Section 49D: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 49D: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 50 Shortened form of marriage certificates

 *   \[Repealed\]

-    Section 50: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 50: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 50A Searches of Registrar-General's indexes

 *   \[Repealed\]

-    Section 50A: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 50A: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 51 Certified copies to be evidence

 *   \[Repealed\]

-    Section 51: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 51: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 52 Officers may take statutory declarations

 *   \[Repealed\]

-    Section 52: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 52: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 53 Records to be made of dissolution of marriages

 *   \[Repealed\]

-    Section 53: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 53: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 54 Convictions for bigamy to be recorded

 *   \[Repealed\]

-    Section 54: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 54: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 55 Records of dissolution of marriage or bigamy to be made in record book

 *   \[Repealed\]

-    Section 55: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 55: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 55A Recording of changes of name in marriage record book

 *   \[Repealed\]

-    Section 55A: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 55A: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 56 Offence to deny or impugn validity of lawful marriage

-*   (1) Every person commits an offence against this Act, and shall be liable on summary conviction to a fine not exceeding 100 pounds, who---

-    *   (a) alleges, expressly or by implication, that any persons lawfully married are not truly and sufficiently married; or

-    *   (b) alleges, expressly or by implication, that the issue of any lawful marriage is illegitimate or born out of true wedlock.

-    (2) For the purposes of this section the term _alleges_ means making any verbal statement, or publishing or issuing any printed or written statement, or in any manner authorizing the making of any verbal statement, or in any manner authorizing or being party to the publication or issue of any printed or written statement.

-    (3) A person shall not be deemed to make an allegation contrary to the provisions of this section by reason only of using in the solemnization of a marriage a form of marriage service which at the commencement of this Act was in use by the religious body to which that person belongs, or by reason only of the printing or issue of any book containing a copy of a form of marriage service in use at the commencement of this Act by any religious body.

-    Compare: 1920 No 65 s 7
+*   \[Repealed\]

+    Section 56: repealed, on 19 August 2013, by [section 7][135] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

 ##### 57 Offence to alter register book without authority

-*   Any person who without the authority of the Registrar-General makes any alteration in a register book, or any person having lawful custody of a register book who permits any such alteration, commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+*   Any person who without the authority of the Registrar-General makes any alteration in a register book, or any person having lawful custody of a register book who permits any such alteration, commits an offence and shall be liable on conviction to a fine not exceeding $100\.

+    Section 57: amended, on 1 July 2013, by [section 413][131] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 58 Offence to solemnize marriage contrary to provisions of this Act
+##### 58 Offence to solemnise marriage contrary to provisions of this Act

-*   Every Registrar who knowingly and wilfully issues any marriage licence or solemnizes any marriage contrary to the provisions of this Act, or where there is any other lawful impediment to the marriage, and every marriage celebrant who knowingly and wilfully solemnizes any marriage contrary to the provisions of this Act, or where there is any other lawful impediment to the marriage, commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 5 years, or to a fine not exceeding 300 pounds, or to both.
+*   Every Registrar who knowingly and wilfully issues any marriage licence or solemnises any marriage contrary to the provisions of this Act, or where there is any other lawful impediment to the marriage, and every marriage celebrant who knowingly and wilfully solemnises any marriage contrary to the provisions of this Act, or where there is any other lawful impediment to the marriage, commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $600, or to both.

     Compare: 1908 No 113 s 55

+    Section 58: amended, on 1 July 2013, by [section 413][131] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 58: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 58: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

-##### 59 Offence to solemnize marriage falsely pretending to be marriage celebrant
+##### 59 Offence to solemnise marriage falsely pretending to be marriage celebrant

-*   Every person who falsely pretends to be a marriage celebrant and solemnizes any marriage, knowingly and wilfully so doing, commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 5 years.
+*   Every person who falsely pretends to be a marriage celebrant and solemnises any marriage, knowingly and wilfully so doing, commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 5 years.

     Compare: 1908 No 113 s 54

-    Section 59 heading: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 59 heading: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

+    Section 59: amended, on 1 July 2013, by [section 413][131] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 59: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 59: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

-##### 60 Offences in connection with false statements and improper solemnization of marriages
+##### 60 Offences in connection with false statements and improper solemnisation of marriages

-*   Every person commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years, or to a fine not exceeding 200 pounds, or to both, who knowingly and wilfully---
+*   Every person commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years, or to a fine not exceeding $400, or to both, who knowingly and wilfully---

     *   (a) makes or causes to be made any false declaration for the purposes of this Act; or